 - 1. Financial Capacity: Each Applicant must meet a minimum financial capacity standard based on the total number of affordable rental units to be developed: - a.
-4 8 total units Applicant must have a minimum net worth of \$500,000 and a minimum of \$75,000 in unrestricted liquid assets. - b.
-9 16 total units Applicant must have a minimum net worth of \$1 million and a minimum of \$150,000 in unrestricted liquid assets. - c.
+4 total units Applicant must have a minimum net worth of \$500,000 and a minimum of \$75,000 in unrestricted liquid assets. - b.
+8 16 total units Applicant must have a minimum net worth of \$1 million and a minimum of \$150,000 in unrestricted liquid assets. - c.
 17-24 total units Applicant must have a minimum net worth of \$1.5 million and a minimum of \$200,000 in unrestricted liquid assets. - d.
 25-39 total units Applicant must have a minimum net worth of \$2 million and a minimum of \$250,000 in unrestricted liquid assets.

-All organizations must provide audited or reviewed financial statements.
+All organizations must provide audited, reviewed or compiled financial statements.
 If individuals are required as financial guarantors, reviewed financial statements prepared by an independent CPA will be accepted for those individuals.
 The Authority reserves the right to perform an independent verification of assets.
-Financial statements must include a balance sheet dated on or after December 31, 2019.
+Financial statements must include a balance sheet dated on or after December 31, 2021 and are submitted with the Intent to Apply Packet.
+Applicants should refer to the definition of Financial Statements provided on page 4, in addition to the information and requirements below: